 The Austria Center Vienna (ACV) is the event venue and is located next to the 'Kaisermühlen-VIC' station on the subway line U1, which runs from the city centre (Stephansplatz) to Leopoldau.
-A Vienna metro plan can be found below and a travel planner for Vienna can be accessed on the city's main transport website (Wiener Linien).
+A Vienna metro plan can be found on the previous page and a travel planner for Vienna can be accessed on the city's main transport website (Wiener Linien).

-The Austria Center Vienna is also reachable via the Airport Bus running to the station 'Wien Kaisermühlen/VIC' close to the ACV.
+The Austria Center Vienna is also reachable via the Airport Bus running to the station 'Wien Kaiser-mühlen/VIC' close to the ACV.